night-surfer/git_basics/README.md

 #to switch between branches, use command git checkout name_of_branch_you_want_to_switch_to

+#make changes to file/program, then add and commit them

 #if you want to delete a branch, use command: git branch -d name_of_branch
           (hint: you cant be in that branch when trying to delete it)

+          #### Merging

+# make sure you are on the right branch (aka: the branch you want to merge into, usually the main branch)

+#apply command: git merge name_of_branch_you_want_to_be_merging

+# check ls and the file/program for the changes you made.
+Also check git log

           #### Push to github